 That freedom ended in 1871, as a consequence of the debt incurred from fighting the Civil War, when the original “Constitution for the United States of America” was changed to the “THE CONSTITUTION OF THE UNITED STATES OF AMERICA”.
 At first glance, you might think there is no difference, however capitalization and words matter.
 Those “insignificant changes” effected by the Organic Act of 1871 put us under the Law of the Admiralty and incorporated the United States (backup PDF here).

 But that’s not the point of this paper, other than to point out that absolute meanings of words became relative; read more here and here.
 If it’s convenient for the government to ignore the textual meaning of the law, then “shall” (imperative) becomes “may” (optional).
 As in reinterpreting the 2nd Amendment to mean “… may not be infringed”.
+Same situation with the blurring of “Unalienable” (God-given) with Inalienable” (State-given).
 With this in mind, I think you will begin to see how Congress can pass a bill in direct violation of the Constitution or as Chief Justice Marshal put it, “repugnant to the Constitution”.
 And we wonder how the Supreme Court can see their way to deeming something constitutional?
 Well hold on, because I’m about to show you more examples below.

 Before I get to my main point of Devolution, let’s first review the fundamentals behind “Term Limits” and the mode for bringing it about.
 Bear in mind, Congress, as currently operated, will never impose this upon themselves.
 But we need to think long and hard about this subject and be ready when we take back our government.
 Last thing we want to do is apply a band-aid solution and thus create a worse situation.

-Bottom-line up front, we need to repeal the 17th Amendment and the Permanent Apportionment Act of 1929; doing so vacates the need to legislatively limit the terms of US Senators and Representatives.
+Bottom-line up front, term limits will not hold Senators in check, like the possibility of immediate recall by State legislatures or forced resignation.
+We need to repeal the 17th Amendment and the Permanent Apportionment Act of 1929; doing so vacates the need to legislatively limit the terms of US Senators and Representatives.
 These two additions to our laws, among other actions by Congress, “broke” our Constitution, so it would make sense to repair that injury.
 But first, a backgrounder on the subjects of Term Limits and Article V Convention of States (A5C) as well an overview of pros and cons of both:

 Deep Dive on Term Limits